-By the middle of the 20th century the first mass produced greenhouses became available made not only in traditional wood but also galvanised metal and aluminium.
-And today greenhouses are a relatively common site and come in a wide range of shapes, sizes, materials and colours.
+By the middle of the 20th Century, the first mass produced greenhouses became available made not only in traditional wood but also galvanised metal and aluminium.
+Today, greenhouses are a relatively common site and come in a wide range of shapes, sizes, materials and colours.

 Buying a greenhouse

-Suttons offers a range of quality greenhouses in different sizes and different materials.
+Suttons offer a range of quality greenhouses in different sizes and different materials.
 Before choosing your new greenhouse we suggest you give some consideration to the following:

 Your greenhouse will need to be in an open sunny position but sheltered from any strong winds and preferably not to close to any trees.
 If you want to be able to heat the greenhouse then ensure it is close to an electricity supply.